sedol1339/files/abstracts.md

 Sankar, A. R., Khasbage, Y., Vigneswaran, R., & Balasubramanian, V. N. (2020).
 A Deeper Look at the Hessian Eigenspectrum of Deep Neural Networks and its Applications to Regularization. arXiv, 2012.03801.
 Retrieved from https://arxiv.org/abs/2012.03801v2

+    - We study the eigenspectra of the Hessian at each DNN layer
+    - We propose a new regularizer: Layerwise Hessian Trace Regularization (HTR)
+    - It forces Stochastic Gradient Descent to converge to flatter minima

 Shen, D., Zheng, M., Shen, Y., Qu, Y., & Chen, W. (2020).
 A Simple but Tough-to-Beat Data Augmentation Approach for Natural Language Understanding and Generation. arXiv, 2009.13818.
 Retrieved from https://arxiv.org/abs/2009.13818v2

+    - Problem: adversarial training has been shown effective but requires expensive computation
+    - We propose cutoff: a data augmentation strategy, where part of the input sentence is erased
+    - For these samples we use a Jensen-Shannon Divergence consistency loss
+    - We apply cutoff to both understanding and generation problems, including GLUE and NMT
+    - Cutoff consistently outperforms adversarial training

 Sun, R., Li, D., Liang, S., Ding, T., & Srikant, R. (2020).
 The Global Landscape of Neural Networks: An Overview. arXiv, 2007.01429.
 Retrieved from https://arxiv.org/abs/2007.01429v1